MineBartekSA/Sonos/src/JNI/README.md

 ***

-If you need something you can just ask me @MineBartekSA
+If you need something you can just ask me [MineBartekSA](https://github.com/minebarteksa)